hicknhack-software/redmine_hourglass/README.md

 ## Requirements
 * Ruby >= 2.0.0
 * Redmine >= 3.0.0
+* An [ExecJS](https://github.com/sstephenson/execjs) compatible runtime, the gemfile includes [therubyracer](https://github.com/cowboyd/therubyracer) for unix based systems and windows ships with a default js interpreter (from Win 7 upwards), so most people should be set.
+If you happen to have problems like for example [#29](https://github.com/hicknhack-software/redmine_hourglass/issues/29), take a look on the linked ExecJS and install one of the mentioned runtimes.

 See [.travis.yml](.travis.yml) for details about supported version.
 If a newer version doesn't appear in there, feel free to open an issue and report your experience with that redmine or ruby version.